mlsmithjr/wandarr/FAQ.md

       - cuda-2
 ```
 It does not matter how many cards or machines with multiple cards you have as long as each card has a unique name
 and is associated with the right host.
+In fact, you can use the same technique to run parallel tasks on the same card,
+if it has enough memory and cores to support that.
+Just define multiple slots for the same card and assign them all to the host.

 ---
 ### Can I only have low, medium, and high qualities? ###